-Kia is expanding its range of low-emission plug-in vehicles with the addition of the Xceed and Ceed Sportswagon plug-in hybrids.
+Kia has expanded its range of low-emission plug-in vehicles, with the addition of the Xceed and Ceed Sportswagon plug-in hybrids.

-The new models will go on sale early next year, offering lower CO2 emissions for business users.
+The new models are available to order now, offering lower CO2 emissions for business users.

-Both cars will use a 1.6-litre petrol engine twinned with an electric motor and 8.9kWh battery.
+Both cars use a 1.6-litre petrol engine twinned with an electric motor and 8.9kWh battery.

-The powertrain’s total power and torque output is 141PS and 265Nm, enabling the Ceed Sportswagon to accelerate from zero to 62mph in 10.8 seconds, and the Kia XCeed in 11.0 seconds.
+The powertrain’s total power and torque output is 139PS and 265Nm, enabling the Ceed Sportswagon to accelerate from zero to 62mph in 10.8 seconds, and the Kia XCeed in 11.0 seconds.

 A six-speed dual-clutch auto transmission allows drivers to shift gear for themselves.
 Kia says this ensures a more enjoyable drive than other hybrid vehicles equipped with electronic continuously-variable transmissions.